CherylHemphill/Password-Generator/README.md

 ## Installation

-Open your web browser of choice and follow the link to generate your own random password
+Open your web browser of choice and follow the link to generate your own random password.

 https://cherylhemphill.github.io/Password-Generator/